uconn health

 SCRO Policies, Regulations & Guidance

+The roles and responsibilities of human stem cell users are outlined in the University policy for Human Stem Cell Research Approval.
 For a detailed description of UConn/UConn Health SCRO Committee policies, please consult the SCRO Policy Manual document.

 For additional resources, please check out the following links: